 Traditionally, it's considered a digestif.
 You might enjoy it straight up or over ice.
 However you can also use it in a range of cocktails, whether with it as the star or as an additional ingredient to give a slightly different profile (like in a 43 pineapple mojito).

 The flavors pair particularly well with coffee so you'll find a few that combine the two.
 Though this is generally considered the original.

 While this coffee cocktail has only two ingredients, traditionally, there's a set way to put them together.

-If you add the coffee slowly, it will form a layer over the top of the liqueur.
+If you slowly pour the coffee over the Licor 43 into the glass, it will form a layer over the top of the liqueur.
 So you get a pretty two-tone cocktail.
 Some may serve it this way as well.
 To drink, I'd suggest you mix it first to combine the flavors, though it's really up to you.

 This Mexican carajillo is such a simple coffee cocktail to make, but one that feels that bit more complex.
 It is refreshing, gently sweet but not overly so, with a lovely aromatic flavor.
 Perfect to enjoy after dinner, or whenever fits.
 Cheers!

 Try these other easy cocktails (also great for brunch):

 - Plus get more cocktail recipes in the archives.